nebari-dev/nebari/docs/source/installation/setup.md

 # Setup Initialization

-QHub handles the initial setup and management of configurable data science environments, allowing to users to attain seamless deployment with Github Actions.
+QHub handles the initial setup and management of configurable data science environments, allowing users to deploy seamlessly using Github Actions.

-QHub can be installed on a bare-metal server using HPC, on a CLoud provider or even locally for testing purposes.
-Analyse the options below to discover what option suits best your specific use case.
+QHub can be installed on a bare-metal server using HPC, on a Cloud provider or even locally for testing purposes.
+Review the options below to discover which option best suits your needs.

 ## Local Deployment or Existing Kubernetes Cluster